USMC/COMBAT HELICOPTER ASSOCIATION - KIA DATABASE

 Marine 1st Lt.
 JOHN R. BLEE, Durant, Iowa.

 Marine Sgt.
-JOHN F. CARNEY, Glendora, Calif.
+JOHN F. CARNEY, CREW CHIEF, Glendora, Calif.

 Marine Pfc.
 CRAIG F. CARNLEY, Bay Minette, Ala.